eRecruiter/eRecruiter.ApplicantImport/README.md

 - **Document:** `Document` - must be empty or a path to an existing file (to import single file) or directory (to import all files in directory).
 Also, configuration for `SubType` is required to specify the applicant document type.
 - **Job profile:** `JobProfile`
 - **Region:** `Region`
+- **Earliest possible begin date:** `BeginDate` - use `DateFormat` to specify the date format, default is `yyyy-MM-dd`.
 - **Applicant #:** `Id` - this is actually a "magic column".
 If it is specified (and contains a valid applicant #), existing applicants will be updated instead of newly created.
 This is very handy if you want to bulk-add information to already existing applicants.
-- **Title:** `Title` - based on the mandator settings "title before name" or "title after name" is automatically set correctly.
-- **Earliest possible begin date:** `BeginDate` - use `DateFormat` to specify the date format, default is `yyyy-MM-dd`.

 ## Known problems and shortcomings